-Hermit crabs are nocturnal creatures because it allows them to avoid exposure to the sun.
-Overheating is an ever-present risk for hermit crabs, so the aquarium’s temperature must be monitored at all times.
+Hermit crabs are nocturnal animals, allowing them to avoid sun exposure.
+Overheating is an ever-present risk for hermit crabs, so the tank’s temperature must always be monitored.

-Preventing hermit crabs from getting too hot is preferable to dealing with overheating once it’s become a problem.
-Get a thermometer for the aquarium so that you can monitor the temperature.
+Preventing hermit crabs from getting too hot is preferable to dealing with the consequences of overheating.
+Add a thermometer for the tank to monitor the temperature at all times.

 Are Hermit Crabs Warm or Cold-Blooded?

-As per Estuarine, Coastal, and Shelf Science, wild hermit crabs are occasionally spotted during the day.
-They usually hide when the sun is at its highest, as befits nocturnal creatures.
-This suggests that hermit crabs avoid excess heat as much as cold.
+As per Estuarine, Coastal, and Shelf Science, wild hermit crabs hide when the sun is at its highest, as befits nocturnal creatures.
+This illustrates that hermit crabs avoid excess heat.

 Do Hermit Crabs Like Hot or Cold?

-Marine crabs thrive in water at the lower end of this scale, but will be fine at 80 degrees.
-If your hermit crabs live with fish, the water may need to be warmer.
-If they live alone, stick with the low 70s, but no colder.
+Marine hermit crabs thrive in water in the low 70s but no colder.
+If hermit crabs live with fish, the water may need to be slightly warmer.

 Can Hermit Crabs Get Too Hot?